 - Start with a visit to the ranch, a meet and greet, where you may meet the ladies and staff if you wish to.

 - Each herd-share entitles you to (1) gallon of milk per week.

 - Total monthly fee per share (1 gal/week/share) is $100.
 This includes the annual jar fee, annual membership fee, and the monthly boarding fee.

 - Payment methods 1) recurring monthly credit card payment or a monthly draw out of a checking account.
 Your credit card will be charged on the 5th of each month.
 2) Cash.
 3)Check

 - Your milk should be picked up on your designated pickup day (same day each week) and will remain in the fridge for one week after your date, due to limited space.

-- Additional dairy products like cream, butter, kefir, yogurt, ricotta, etc. are available first come first serve.
+- Additional dairy products like cream, butter, kefir, yogurt, are available first come first serve.
 These products need to be paid for when you pick them up.

 - Additional milk may be available.

 - Please return jars clean!
 This is a safety issue.
 This is not optional, do not return jars stinking of old milk, pickles, tomato sauce or things.
 Also, please do not leave lids and rings in the bottom of the sink to rust.

 - You may cancel your share at any time with one weeks notice.